radondb/radon/docs/radon_cluster_deploy.md

 `node of backend2` : 192.168.0.28

-`node of backup`     :   192.168.0.15

 By default, we suppose the mysql account and password of mysql-server are all the same between each machine(e.g. account: `mysql`, password: `123455`).
-Of course,  mysql-server is deployed on backend1、backend2 and backup.
+Of course,  mysql-server is deployed on backend1、backend2.
 Confirm that each mysql-server has granted all privileges to login from another machine, if not, please login mysql-server and execute the following command on each machine:

 ```
 mysql> GRANT ALL PRIVILEGES ON *.* TO mysql@"%" IDENTIFIED BY '123456'  WITH GRANT OPTION;